lcompilers/lpython/doc/src/rebasing.md

     Added add.py

 ```
-and if you  want to push to remote branch you must push with `--force` option.
+and if you  want to push to the remote branch you must push with `--force` option.

 This [video](https://drive.google.com/file/d/1506h86_RLgwtjLi_uKWbdVNDsSVusIbr/view?usp=sharing) by *Naman Gera* he was rebasing a branch.